 Python is a multipurpose language and can be used in artificial intelligence, web development, data science, etc.

 If I ever wanted to build websites using python code, all I needed to learn is a web framework created in python called (Django or Flask).

 The same goes for every other language, PHP(Laravel) and Ruby Land(Ruby-on-Rails).

 3. Full Stack Web Development.

-Lastly, most people decide to stay on both sides, and if you are like me, you like to know what is going on in every part of your application, then you should become a full stack web developer.
+Lastly, most people decide to stay on both sides, and if you are like me, and you like to know what is going on in every part of your application, then you should become a full-stack web developer.

 Now that the market is becoming thin, and most companies do not like to hire people with a single skill, it is better to learn everything.